brigham4210/Docker_DS460/create_container.md

 CMD ["python", "yourFile.py"]
 ```

-The `FROM` instruction initializes a new build stage and sets the Base Image for subsequent instructions.
+The `FROM` initializes a new build stage and sets the Base Image for subsequent instructions.
 As such, a valid Dockerfile must start with a `FROM` instruction.

-The `COPY` instruction in a Dockerfile is used to copy files or directories from the host machine to the container image.
+The `COPY` in a Dockerfile is used to copy files or directories from the host machine to the container image.

+The `WORKDIR` is similar to the `cd` what we normally know.

 ## Command line